 Choosing the correct TV stand width is a matter of "Visual Grounding."
 This guide serves as a critical entry in our planning series, building upon our cornerstone guide: How to Choose the Right TV Stand.

-While our other articles address Height and Comfort or Heat Management, this article focuses specifically on the Physics of Proportion.
-Width determines if your television feels securely anchored or visually "drifting."
+While our other articles address Height and Comfort or Heat Management, this article focuses specifically on getting the width right.
+Width determines whether your television feels securely anchored or visually "drifting."

 In real homes, width decisions also interact with heat-source layouts—especially when the TV wall includes an electric fireplace, where rising heat plumes and airflow constraints can change the long-term durability equation.
 That interaction is analyzed in Fireplace TV Stands: Heat, Airflow, and Structural Tradeoffs Over Time .